Free Massachusetts Public Record Searches (Access Databases)

 5th Floor

-Boston, MA 02108,5
+Boston, MA 021085

 When searching for mugshots, the state and local law enforcement departments do not provide a link to mugshots; however, it is possible to use third-party websites.

 When searching mugshots online, it is important to note that individuals pictured may or may not have been convicted of a crime at that time.
-Mugshots are sometimes taken when a suspect is taken into custody and a hearing has not yet established legal responsibility.
+Mugshots are sometimes taken when a suspect is taken into custody, and a hearing has not yet established legal responsibility.

 Juvenile records are sealed and can only be accessed by select individuals under strict circumstances.
 Juvenile cases can only be disclosed pursuant to standing order I-84 of the Massachusetts code.6

-Most courts do not make arrest warrants public information because it can present a flight risk by the alleged offender.
+Most courts do not make arrest warrants public information because it can present a flight risk for the alleged offender.
 Victims of crime can go to the local law enforcement office or clerk of court’s office to see if a warrant has been issued against the alleged offender in their case.

 Attorneys can also inquire at the clerk of court’s office regarding the issuance of arrest warrants.
 Third-party websites may also provide this information for a fee.
 If there is a warrant out, most individuals will not be notified unless and until they are taken into custody.

-How to Access Massachusetts Sex Offender Registry
+How To Access the Massachusetts Sex Offender Registry

-There are two ways to search for registered sex offenders in Massachusetts: the state sex offender registry website and the Dru Sjodin National Sex Offender Registry established by the Adam Walsh Child Protection and Safety Act of 2006.
+There are two ways to search for registered sex offenders in Massachusetts: the state sex offender registry website and the Dru Sjodin National Sex Offender Registry established by the Adam Walsh Child Protection & Safety Act of 2006.

 Massachusetts Sex Offender Registry